- October 13, 2020

 This way, the business owner can come and start the operations of the company directly.

 With the help of our business registration advisors in Mauritius, you can start a company here quite easily.
+We also invite you to watch our video:

 Why start a business in Mauritius?